Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Twenty questions

-\item Show that simple random walk on a random quadrangulated surface is a good approximation for Brownian motion on that surface. \item Prove any SLE convergence result at all for random planar maps. \item Show that the following toy model has a scaling limit which is a metric space.
+\item Show that simple random walk on a random quadrangulated surface is a good approximation for Brownian motion on that surface. {\it Update: This problem remains open.
+However, works by Gill and Rohde, by Gurel-Gurevich and Nachmias, and by Benjamini and Curien have derived some fundamental properties for random walks and Brownian motion on infinite volume versions of these surfaces \cite{GR, gurelgurevichnachmias, benjamini2013simple}.} \item Prove any SLE convergence result at all for random planar maps. {\it Update: As mentioned above, there are now a number of convergence results involving the peanosphere and loop structure topologies.} \item Show that the following toy model has a scaling limit which is a metric space.
 Begin with a unit square $S$.
 After an exponentially random amount of time, divide $S$ into new four squares of equal size.
 Each time a new square is created, give it a new exponential clock (independent of the others) and so that it too will divide into four new squares after an exponentially random amount of time.
 (Each time a clock at an existing box rings, the total number of boxes increases by $3$.
 Thus if $N(t)$ is the number of boxes at time $t$, then $e^{-3t} N(t)$ is a martingale.)
 After time $t$, consider two squares to be adjacent if they have part of an edge in common.
-Show that for some $\beta>0$, the graph metric on the set of squares times $e^{-\beta t}$ converges almost surely to a random metric space parameterized by $S$.
+Show that for some $\beta>0$, the graph metric on the set of squares times $e^{-\beta t}$ converges almost surely to a random metric space parameterized by $S$. {\it Update: This toy problem remains completely unsolved.
+However, we remark that another interesting model for producing random squarings appears in \cite{berryleavitt}.}

-\item If a quantum surface is well defined as a metric space, what does the boundary of a unit ball look like?
-Is it a form of SLE (some collection of SLE loops) or something completely different?
-How about a shortest (geodesic) path between two points $z_1$ and $z_2$?
-How about the boundary of the set of points closer to $z_1$ than to $z_2$?
-What is the continuum analog of the breadth first search tree (the tree that appears in the Schaeffer bijection \cite{MR1465581})?
-Can one even formulate a conjecture?